Assistance programs Macon County Illinois.

 Find how to get emergency financial help as well as free stuff or advice in counties including Macon.
 Struggling families can get help with their utility bills, rent, or mortgage.
 There are also grants from the government, free food, school supplies or Christmas gifts from charities, debt counseling services, and even money to pay for car repairs or a security deposit.
 Find the main assistance programs in Decatur area and Macon County.

 Or get free items along with clothes, free furniture, and more.
-Thousands of families need help with paying their rent, utility bills, food and other expenses during these difficult economic times.
+Thousands of families need help with paying their rent, utility bills, food and other expenses from time to time.
 Luckily there are some places that people can turn to for help.
-One is the MAX program, and another is the Decatur-Macon County Opportunities Corp.
+Find resources below.

-This organization is located on the upper level of First United Methodist Church.
+The Macon County Assistance Exchange program (MAX) is a leading social service agency.
 The program, which operates under the umbrella of Dove Inc., started initially as a joint effort among several local churches to provide monetary support and grants to people in the community with emergency needs.
 An individual can get financial help from the group every 12 months.
 The program was set up to allow local charities and churchgoers to give something back to the community.
-At least 14 churches in the city donate to the assistance program.
+At least 10 churches in the city donate to the assistance program.

 The MAX program will help with a variety of needs.
 It will not only help with rent, but with water bills, eye glasses, dental care, and even provide help for items such as prescription medicines.
 The average amount given will range from $50 up to $300, depending on the person's short-term financial emergency and needs.
 Find other ways to get help with dental bills, and also information on free medications from patient assistance programs.

 This non-profit, community action agency offers low to moderate income families and individuals several free resources and social services.
 There is also grant money in Deatur Illinois and other programs.